laravel/docs/eloquent.md

 	}

 <a name="polymorphic-relations"></a>
-### Polymorphic Relations
+### Çokbiçimli İlişkiler

-Polymorphic relations allow a model to belong to more than one other model, on a single association.
+Çokbiçimli (Polimorfik) İlişkiler allow a model to belong to more than one other model, on a single association.
 For example, you might have a photo model that belongs to either a staff model or an order model.
 We would define this relation like so:

 	class Photo extends Eloquent {